-- (a) Argue that d(t) is a sinusoidal function, describing the amplitude, phase shift, period and mean. - (b) When are the first and secpsd-tigneplatements are exactly 28 feet above the ground? - (c) After 29 seconds, how many times will you have been exactly 28 feet above the ground?
+- (a) Argue that d(t) is a sinusoidal function, describing the amplitude, phase shift, period and mean. - (b) When are the first and second times you are exactly 28 feet above the ground? - (c) After 29 seconds, how many times will you have been exactly 28 feet above the ground?